carlosplanchon/carlosplanchon.github.io/_posts/2025-01-15-outfancy-a-terminal-data-visualization-library-created-as-a-learning-project.md

 ![](/media/outfancy_realtime_table.png)

-Outfancy also supports experimental line charts for visualizing numerical data in a terminal-friendly way.
-This feature allows the rendering of basic line plots using ASCII characters, enabling simple data analysis directly from the command line.
+Outfancy includes an experimental feature for creating line charts, enabling numerical data visualization in a terminal-friendly format.
+This functionality uses ASCII characters to render basic line plots, making it easy to perform simple data analysis directly from the command line.

 A better option for this today is: [https://github.com/tammoippen/plotille](https://github.com/tammoippen/plotille)